Zeynep Özder

-Zeynep Özder (born 15 August 1980) is a Turkish television and film actress.
+Zeynep Özder (born Ankara, 15 August 1980) is a Turkish television and film actress.

 Life and career

-Zeynep Özder was born on 15 August 1980 in Ankara.
 At the age of 8 she started taking piano and cello lessons.
 After graduating from Ankara Anatolian Performing Arts High School, she enrolled in Bilkent University Conservatory and graduated with a degree in music and performing arts in 2004.
 She later received her master's degree in music from Gazi University and got her PhD in music teaching from the same school.
 Meanwhile, she served as a cellist on the Gazi University Academic Chamber Orchestra.
 She worked as a contract artist in the Presidential Symphony Orchestra between 2005 and 2007.
 She participated in concerts with the university orchestra in various countries.
 After graduating, she gave piano and cello lessons at Durul Gence Music School in 2009.
 She gave a concert with the Tekfen Philharmonic Orchestra in 2011.